We have launched an informal volunteer support network for EP-APC candidates who have had their application deferred.

 The experienced planners, listed below, have volunteered to provide guidance to candidates to help them fit their experience with the required competencies and expectations of the RTPI.

 Before contacting our volunteers please read the pilot programme summary guidelines.
-Candidates taking part in the programme must complete the candidate form and return it to firstname.lastname@example.org prior to forwarding their documentation to volunteers.
-This pilot will run for one year until the end of 2018.
+Candidates taking part in the programme must complete the candidate form and return it to email@example.com prior to forwarding their documentation to volunteers.
+This trial programme will be reviewed in 2019.

 Gareth Capner MA FRTPI (Rtd)